Chihamba African American Cultural Arts Festival: Food Vendor

 Showcase Your Culinary Offerings: Delight festival-goers with unique menu items and fresh flavors.

-Engage the Community: Connect directly with local residents and visitors who appreciate supporting diverse, local food businesses.
+Engage the Community: Connect directly with residents and visitors who appreciate supporting diverse, local food businesses.

-Contribute to a Cherished Tradition: Join the longest-running African American Cultural Arts Festival in Charlottesville, fostering unity and community engagement.
+Contribute to a Cherished Tradition: Join Charlottesville's longest-running African American Cultural Arts Festival, fostering unity and community engagement.

 Vendor Space & Setup